 SQL plan directives

 In previous releases, the database stored compilation and execution statistics in the shared SQL area, which is nonpersistent.
-Starting in Oracle Database 12c Release 1 (12.1), the database can use a SQL plan directive, which is additional information and instructions that the optimizer can use to generate a more optimal plan.
+Starting in this release, the database can use a SQL plan directive, which is additional information and instructions that the optimizer can use to generate a more optimal plan.
 The database stores SQL plan directives persistently in the

 SYSAUX tablespace.
 When generating an execution plan, the optimizer can use SQL plan directives to obtain more information about the objects accessed in the plan.

 Dynamic statistics enhancements

 In previous releases, Oracle Database only used dynamic statistics (previously called dynamic sampling) when one or more of the tables in a query did not have optimizer statistics.
 Starting in this release, the optimizer automatically decides whether dynamic statistics are useful and which dynamic statistics level to use for all SQL statements.
 Dynamic statistics gathers are persistent and usable by other queries.